lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork23.md

 If off campus:
 * Copy the code below.
-Using a C compiler of your choice (if you don't have one, use https://www.jdoodle.com/c-online-compiler/), fill in the `create_new_digit` function as described above so that the program prints
+Using a C compiler of your choice (if you don't have one, use https://www.jdoodle.com/c-online-compiler/), fill in the two TODOs.
+Don't change the if statements or print statements.
+Your program should print
 ```
 First flag set
 Second flag set